 Aspiring to Awesome- Patient Preference Privacy Selections in EMR

-This will be a demonstration project aimed at showing the initial feasibility a system allowing patient controls on their EHR data system, Advanced Data Access Control (ADAC).
+This will be a demonstration project aimed at showing the initial feasibility a system allowing patient controls on their electronic health records.
 Because of the exploratory nature of the research, the investigators do not have specific hypotheses.
-The investigators hope that this demonstration and feasibility project will lead to more extensive prospective evaluations of ADAC and other tools for enhancing patient control over access to their EHRs.
+The investigators hope that this demonstration and feasibility project will lead to more extensive prospective evaluations of patient control of access to their health records and other tools for enhancing patient control over access to their health records.

 |Official Title:||Aspiring to Awesome- Patient Preference Privacy Selections in EMR|

-|Study Start Date :||May 2013|
+|Study Start Date :||August 2013|

-|Estimated Study Completion Date :||March 2014|
+|Actual Study Completion Date :||March 2014|

 Other: Patient preferences